0xKitsune/EVM-Puzzles-Walkthrough/README.md

 ?
 Enter the calldata:
 ```

-First things first, we can see `CALLDATASIZE` and know that we will need to pass in calldata with a specific size to solve this puzzle.
-We will take note of this and come back later.
+First things first, we can see `CALLDATASIZE` and know that we will need to enter calldata with a specific size to solve this puzzle.
+Let's take note of this and come back later.
 After the size of the calldata is pushed to the stack, there is `PUSH1 00`, and `DUP1` making our stack at this point look like this.

 ```js
 [0 0 calldata_size 0 0 0 0 0 0 0 0 0 0 0 0 0]
 ```

-Next we encounter the [CALLDATACOPY instruction]().
+Next we encounter the [CALLDATACOPY instruction](https://www.evm.codes/#37).
 This instruction copies the input data from the transaction and saves it into memory.
 This opcode expects three elements at the top of the stack which are `[destOffset offset size]`, in this order. `destOffset` is the byte offset in the memory where the result will be copied.
-We haven’t talked much about memory at this point and if you want to learn more you can [read about it here]().
-The abbreviated version is that there is temporary storage allocated during the execution of a function and the `destOffset` tells the program what slot in memory to store the data in.
+We haven’t talked much about memory at this point and if you want to learn more you can [read about it here](https://docs.soliditylang.org/en/latest/introduction-to-smart-contracts.html?highlight=memory#storage-memory-and-the-stack).
+The abbreviated version is that there is a temporary data structure that allocates space to hold values during the execution of a function and the `destOffset` tells the program which slot in memory to store the data that is copied from calldata.
 The `offset` dictates where to start copying the calldata from (just like `CALLDATALOAD` does in the last example) and the `size` tells the program how much of the byte sequence to store in memory.
 During this process, all three of the top elements on the stack are consumed.

 With all of this known, let’s revisit our current stack.